nightmarelullaby/water-pouring-puzzle/README.md

 ### Tests

-Once you install all dependencies you can make `npm run test`.
+Once you install all dependencies you can do `npm run test`.
 This will run several unit tests.

 ---